paramraghavan/go/README.md

 - Go is a compiled language.
 - This means we must run our source code files through a compiler, which reads source code and generates a binary, or executable file that is used to run the program
 - It is syntactically similar to C, but also has memory safety, garbage collection, structural typing, and CSP-style concurrency.
 - Go does not provide any VM, such as Java JVM.
 This language only compiles to binary like c++/c.
-Java Virtual Machine interprets bytecode
 - Go has a Garbage Collector like java and no free/delete functions/operators like in C/C++.

 ## Does Go have a runtime?